How to create a virtual signature

 But digital signatures aren’t just limited to big businesses.
 These same security measures are available to most consumers through electronic signature platforms like PandaDoc.

 What are the benefits of virtual signatures?

-- Fully secure and legally binding – Virtual signatures are fully secure and legally binding.
-In many cases, they are actually easier to verify than pen-and-ink alternatives because most recipients send email correspondence (creating an audit trail), and auto-generated signature certificates record the date, time, and location of the signer when they approve a document.
-Numerous pieces of legislation, including the Federal ESIGN Act and eIDAS, guarantee the enforceability of virtual signatures.
+- Fully secure and legally binding – When executed correctly, digital signatures are fully secure and legally binding.
+In many cases, they are actually easier to verify than pen-and-ink alternatives because most recipients send email correspondence (creating an audit trail).
+Auto-generated signature certificates record the date, time, and location of the signer when they approve a document.

-- Streamlines internal workflows – Documents often require multiple signatures from both writers and recipients.
-In large enterprises, this can be a particularly time-consuming process.
+- Streamlines internal workflows – Contracts often require multiple signatures and revisions from both parties.
+In large enterprises, this can be a time-consuming process.
 Virtual signatures overcome this problem by enabling managers to give the green light to important documents without the need for any printing, hand-signing, faxing, or scanning.

 - Boosts proposal and contract close rates – By allowing prospective clients to use virtual signatures, you reduce the friction involved in the approval process.
 Prospective clients are much less likely to set aside or forget about contracts and proposals when they can sign them in a few seconds.

 Should I use e-signatures or digital signatures to sign my documents?